HighDiceRoller/icepool/README.md

 ## Features

 * Pure Python implementation using only the Standard Library.
-Run it anywhere Python runs: program locally, share Jupyter notebooks, or build your own client-side web apps using Pyodide.
+Run it almost anywhere Python runs: program locally, share Jupyter notebooks, or build your own client-side web apps using Pyodide.
 * Dice support all standard operators (+, -, <, >, etc.) as well as an extensive library of functions (rerolling, exploding, etc.)
 * Efficient dice pool algorithm can solve keep-highest, finding sets and/or straights, *RISK*-like mechanics, and more in milliseconds, even for large pools.
 * Exact fractional probabilities using Python `int`s.